ilammy/rust-themis/README.md

 themis = "0.0.2"
 ```

-And you're ready to go.
+And you’re ready to go.
 You can start off experimenting with [the examples].

 [the quickstart guide]: https://github.com/cossacklabs/themis/blob/master/README.md#quickstart